 What is a push notification?

-Push notifications are pop-up messages that appear on a user’s phone screen.
+Pop-up messages appear on the user’s phone screen when you send push notifications.
 They are sent by an app installed on their phone, but the app does not need to be running.

-Apps need an opt-in from users to send push messages on Apple devices.
+Apps need an opt-in from users to receive push notifications on Apple devices.
 Android devices do not have this need, but both let users disable notifications manually through their phone settings.

 There is no hard character limit for push alerts, but most phones will cut your message off after 200 to 300 characters.

-SMS notifications and push alerts sound similar on the surface.
-However, they are not the same.
+SMS notifications and push alerts may seem similar, but they are not the same.
 Several key differences define how and when to use each effectively.

 Push notifications need an app